Town Centre Events

 Each year the event brings in upwards of 250,000 spectators.
 Positively Putney works to create a welcoming and merry atmosphere with a live stage compered by Riverside Radio in Church Square, and food and drink stalls.

 Sadly, the 2020 Boat Race was cancelled.
-We hope that is able to happen on Saturday 3rd April 2021.
+We hope that it is able to happen on Saturday 3rd April 2021.
 For more information on The Boat Race, visit http://theboatraces.org/

 Every year, we welcome thousands of cyclist to our town centre, as Prudential RideLondon, the world’s greatest festival of cycling, takes place in August.